misael-diaz/OpenBDS/README.md

 ## Compilation

 Instructions to compile the source code with GNU Make.
+Some degree of familiarity with the command line is assumed.

 Compilation requirements: GNU Make, GCC 10 (or higher), and a POSIX compliant OS (Linux or Mac OS X).